ufjschool/ob-s14/drafts/final/fisherman.maryreyes.md

 The intricate chain functions similarly to a drug cartel.
 Balasis provides fish to the dealers, who in turn sell it to the clients.
 Without him, the chain ceases to exist.
 He stars as Heisenberg in his own version of “Breaking Bad.”

-Once he arrives at his destination, he stands in the bed of his truck and places the fish into a large Styrofoam bin filled with ice before the chef wheels the product of Balasis' hard work into the building.
-The price of his labor totals just $151 — $1 per pound of mackerel.
+Once he arrives at his destination, he stands in the bed of his truck and places the fish into a large Styrofoam bin filled with ice before the Seafood Atlantic chef wheels the product of Balasis' hard work into the building.
+The price of his labor totals just $151 or $1 per pound of mackerel.

 One of the drawbacks to being a fisherman is the uncertainty that comes with the profession.
 He never knows if the weather, supply and demand, or luck, will work in his favor — kind of like Heisenberg’s uncertainty principle.
 Balasis lives in suspense most of the year, awaiting his next big catch.